leather-io/mono/apps/mobile/README.md

 - `pnpm run android` if you want to run it on Android emulator

+If you encounter difficulties with `pnpm run ios` you can instead run:

+- `pnpm start`

+- Once started press `i` to open it in the ios simulator

 ## License

 [MIT](../../LICENSE) © [Leather Wallet LLC](https://github.com/leather-io/mono)